dosbox-staging/dosbox-staging.github.io/content/downloads/macos/index.md

 sha256: 3997546560af542b7f3b55b1bc890ae4342144a72c21af9880449adf579db88b
 </span>

-The package is compatible with macOS 10.15 (Catalina) or newer and the arm64 bundle is compatible macOS 11 (Big Sur) or newer.
+This package is compatible with macOS 10.15 (Catalina) or newer.

 *macOS uses its Gatekeeper feature to prevent users from running externally-hosted 3rd party software, such as dosbox-staging.
 See [the section